-The Westchester Food Pantry started decades ago by a local resident Judy Saraceno Swenson.
-For a few years, Judy operated the Pantry out of her garage, helping neighbors when she got word of need.
+In the summer of 1995, the Westchester Food Pantry came into existence.
+It was started by a local resident Judy Saraceno Swenson, who operated the Pantry out of her garage, helping neighbors in need of food assistance.

 In 2015, Amanda Grant approached Judy and others about volunteering for the Pantry.
 At that time, Judy was ready to move on to other endeavors.
 Amanda was joined by Kathleen Franzwa and a few months later Carol Kratky Harvey, and they created a new path for the Pantry.
 They defined a service area and reformed the organization as a client choice Pantry that would be open one Saturday each month.
 More clients started to come for food, and more community residents began to volunteer.